paritytech/research/docs/Polkadot/protocols/BEEFY.md

 Interoperability refers precisely to the ability of blockchains to communicate and interact with one another.
 Hitherto, there has been a lack of secure and efficient solutions that enable interoperability.
 As a result, centralised bridges introducing trusted intermediaries have emerged, forcing users to rely on their services.

 The core issue with these intermediaries is that their very existence contradicts two fundamental pillars on which blockchain technology is grounded: decentralisation and trust minimisation.
-Intermediaries, such as multisig relayers, currently facilitate interoperability between blockchain networks by validating information exchanged across chains.
+Intermediaries, such as multisignature relayers, currently facilitate interoperability between blockchain networks by validating information exchanged across chains.
 Yet this process inherently centralises information.
 It also introduces additional trust assumptions, requiring users to believe that these centralised entities will handle their data ethically and refrain from using it for other purposes.

 Another drawback to consider is security, as this setup creates a single point of failure, making the system vulnerable to various attack vectors.
 One such vector is censorship, which is easy to implement, difficult to detect, and likely to compromise overall security.